panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

   });
 ```

-As a side note, `event.currentTarget` points to the element on which the event listener is attached directly.
-In the example, this is the parrent element `<div id="buttons">`.
+As a side note, `event.currentTarget` points to the element to which the event listener is attached directly.
+In the example, `event.currentTarget` is `<div id="buttons">`.

-Finally, you can clearly see the benefit of event delegation pattern: instead of attaching listeners to every button like it was done [earlier](#many-event-listeners), thanks to event delegation just one event listener is necessary.
+Now you can see the *benefit* of event delegation pattern: *instead of attaching listeners to every button* like it was done [earlier](#many-event-listeners), thanks to event delegation *just one event listener is necessary*.

 ## 4. Summary

 The idea of event delegation is based on the event propagation mechanism.
 When a click event happens (or any other event that propagates):

-* The event travels down from `window`, `document`, root element through the ancestors (capture phase)
+* The event travels down from `window`, `document`, root element and through the ancestors of the target element (capture phase)
-* Then the event occurrs on the target (the target phase)
+* The event occurrs on the target (the target phase)
 * Finally, the event bubbles up through target's ancestors until the root element, `document` and `window` (the bubble phase).

-The event delegation is an useful pattern because it let's you listen for events on multiple elements with just one event handler that's attached to the parent element.
+The event delegation is an useful pattern because it let's you listen for events on multiple elements with just one event handler.

 Making the event delegation work requires 3 steps:

 1. Determine the parent of elements to watch for events
 2. Attach the event listener to parent element
-3. Use `event.target` to select the target element
+3. Use `event.target` to select the target elements

 *Do you have any questions regarding the event propagation or event delegation?
 If so, please write a comment below!*